gruntwork-io/terragrunt/README.md

    downloading the binary for your OS, renaming it to `terragrunt`, and adding it to your PATH.
      * See the [Install Terragrunt](#install-terragrunt) docs for other installation options.

-1. Go into a folder with your Terraform configurations (`.tf` files) and create a `terragrunt.hcl` file that contains the configuration for Terragrunt (Terragrunt configuration uses the exact language, HCL, as Terraform).
+1. Go into a folder with your Terraform configurations (`.tf` files) and create a `terragrunt.hcl` or `terragrunt.hcl.json` file that contains the configuration for Terragrunt (Terragrunt configuration uses the exact language, HCL, as Terraform.
+[JSON configuration syntax](https://www.terraform.io/docs/configuration/syntax-json.html) is also supported.).
 Here's an example of using Terragrunt to keep your Terraform backend configuration DRY (check out the [Use cases](#use-cases) section for other types of configuration Terragrunt supports):

     ```hcl